-Pham, LT 2017, 'Aspirations of Vietnamese overseas-trained graduates in their homeland' in Tran, LT & Marginson, S (eds), Internationalisation of Vietnamese Higher Education, Springer, Germany, pp. 177-199.View/Download from: UTS OPUS or Publisher's site
+Pham, LT 2018, 'Aspirations of Vietnamese overseas-trained graduates in their homeland' in Tran, LT & Marginson, S (eds), Internationalisation of Vietnamese Higher Education, Springer, Germany, pp. 177-199.View/Download from: UTS OPUS or Publisher's site

 Tran, LT & Pham, LT 2016, 'International students' connectedness in Australian vocational and training colleges: Insights from Teachers.' in International Student Connectedness and Identity Transnational Perspectives, Springer.